Aquat1c/efz-training-mode/README.md

 - **fishshapedfish** - Initial CheatEngine tables for the character states and other things.
 - **Ev.Geniy**, **kolya_kaban**, **lazerock** and some other people I probably forgot - Testing and feedback.

+## Troubleshooting

+- The console doesn’t show anything when I enable it
+  - Ensure Settings → General → “Show debug console” is on; logs before enabling are buffered and should flush immediately
+- Hotkeys don’t respond
+  - Verify online mode isn’t active (features are disabled during online play)
+  - Check Settings → Hotkeys; rebind using “Bind” and try again
+- Overlay not visible
+  - Press the Toggle ImGui hotkey (default 7) or check that ImGui UI is enabled in Settings → General

 ## License
 This project is provided for educational purposes.
 Eternal Fighter Zero is property of Twilight Frontier and its respective owners.